 Alexandra Brodsky challenges Yale to make education safe for women

 Alexandra Brodsky, a recent graduate of Yale University, is taking a stand against sexual violence.
 Sexual assault is frighteningly common in the US, especially on college and university campuses.
-Data suggests one in four US college women have survived rape or attempted rape.
+The data indicates that one in four US college women have survived rape or attempted rape.
 Still, estimates suggest less than 5% of these assaults are reported to law enforcement officials.
 Why?
 Along with physical and psychological scars, assaults can cause chaos in a woman’s life long after the fact.
 If a woman doesn’t feel safe on her college campus, it can create an insurmountable barrier to her education.

 Alexandra, and many others, cite college administrations and cultures that discourage victims from filing legal charges against their assaulters.
 Schools worry publicized sexual assaults will tarnish their image.
 Alexandra Brodsky knows from first hand experience.

 As a freshman, a friend tried to rape Alexandra at a school dance.
 She sought help from the college administration.
 The administration, she said, was well-meaning, but ineffective.
 Yale said a trial against the attempted rapist would be “too draining,” for Alexandra.
 They would simply tell her former friend not to speak to or come near her.
 Alexandra was instructed not to tell anyone, even her roommate.

 Alexandra, though only a teenager, knew this was not right.
 Was Yale sacrificing her safety and sense of justice for its reputation?
 She wanted the school’s help and protection not just for herself, but for student victims around the country.
 During her time at Yale, Alexandra heard “too many” reports of victims of assault who were advised to hush up and opt for informal, confidential mediation rather than formal disciplinary proceedings.